 If you have ever played a video game, you will notice that there are some common factors all games have.
 Health apps have simply adopted these and modified them for health-related goals.
 That way, if you are using an app or wearable for the first time, you feel familiar instantly.
 You know what to do because chances are you would have done it before.

 What are these factors, you ask?
 Here are just 4 examples of gamification in healthcare:

 - Progress Bars: Wearables and apps let you see just how far you have come towards your goal and other associated parameters.
 That data gives users an insight into whether they are on the right path or not.

 - Data Sharing: a game is only fun if you can involve other people, right?
 That’s why some apps & wearables allow you to share and compete with friends and family.
 A little friendly competition is the best encouragement sometimes.

-- Rewards: With virtual medals, points, or currency, apps & wearables reward you for hitting your goals, giving you a sense of victory.
+- Rewards: With virtual medals, points, or currency, apps & wearables are giving in-game rewards to you for hitting your goals, giving you a sense of victory.
 That’s important, as it allows users to know that they can win the ‘game’.

 - Tips and Coaching: Many games have tips that players can use to pass a level or achieve a goal.
 Similarly, many wearables and apps provide coaching and tips to users to get them to hit their targets.

 Healthcare providers, and companies like Apple, Google and Samsung have all created fun ways to make healthcare feel like a game.
 Here are ways how-

 - Wearables: Popular wearables like the Apple Watch, MiFit and Garmin can track various health parameters, with real-time information.
 These devices sync with your phone to provide comprehensive data, as well as sharing, rewards and insights.